biodiversitygenomicsoulu/How-To-Do-Stuff/5_shipping_research_samples.md

 >
 > ###### **5.1.1.6.1.4.2 Dry ice**
 >
-> Maximal **2.5 kg of dry ice is allowed as carry-on or checked baggage** if labelled (**UN 1845 class 9 '*Miscellaneous Dangerous Good*'**).
+> Maximal **2.5 kg of dry ice is allowed as carry-on or checked baggage** if the airline agrees and it is labelled (**UN 1845 class 9 '*Miscellaneous Dangerous Good*'**).
 Follow the **IATA Dangerous Goods Regulations**: "*Dry ice (carbon dioxide, solid), in quantities not exceeding 2.5 kg per person when used to pack perishables not subject to these Regulations in checked or carry-on baggage, provided the baggage (package) permits the release of carbon dioxide gas.
 Checked baggage must be marked “dry ice” or “carbon dioxide, solid” and with the net weight of dry ice or an indication that there is 2.5 kg or less dry ice*"
 >
 > **(1)** Verify the allowance of 2.5 kg with the airlines before booking.
 In case the airline as the operator does not allow it!
 Consider the baggage allowances when flying with several airlines!
 >